christiskatsouris/ivxPredictive/README.md

 In contrast to the ordinary least squares estimates, the opposite result seems to hold for the original IVX estimator, that is, it seems to not uniformly be improving when many parameters are estimated.
 The particular aspect, is currently an open research question in the literature which worths further investigation.
 Some new studies in this direction include:

 - Lee, J. H., Shi, Z., & Gao, Z. (2022).
 On LASSO for predictive regression.
 Journal of Econometrics, 229(2), 322-349.
 - Ke-Li Xu & Junjie Guo (2022).
 A New Test for Multiple Predictive Regression.
-Journal of Financial Econometrics, nbac030.
+Journal of Financial Econometrics.

 <p align="center">